schneems/rust_macro_tutorial/docs/060_understanding_attributes.md

 In this code `#[serde(rename = "ruby_version")]` is an attribute on the field `version: String`.
 This [rename attribute](https://serde.rs/field-attrs.html) over-writes the default field name when serializing.
 The `#[serde(deny_unknown_fields)]` at the top is an attribute on the container, `Metadata`.
 This attribute of serde [errors if you try to deserialize a field it's not expecting](https://serde.rs/container-attrs.html).
 We can use this same attribute concept to customize the behavior of our `CacheDiff` trait generation.

-It's convention to name your attribute a lowercased name of your trait, so we will use the `#[cache_diff(...)]` attribute namespace.
+It's convention to name your attribute a [snake cased](https://en.wikipedia.org/wiki/Snake_case) name of your trait, so we will use the `#[cache_diff(...)]` attribute namespace.
 Technically the inside of the attribute we could use any format or DSL, but it's usually a good idea to mimic existing interfaces that people are already comfortable with.
 Most attributes take `<key> = <value>` and `<stand-alone-key>` formats.
 So that 's what we'll use.

 To recap: